 -

-Like soda, energy drinks also contain very high levels of sugar and acid that often lead to both cavities and teeth erosion.
+Just like soda, energy drinks also contain high levels of sugar and acids, which can often lead to erosion and tooth decay.

-A single energy drink may contain about 21 to 34 grams of sugar in every ounce of drinks.
-Consuming energy drinks is associated with about a twofold increase in dental erosion.
+A single sip of an energy drink contains 21 to 34 grams of sugar, which is associated with a twofold increase in erosion.

 -